imagineeeinc/cacti-dns/README.md

-# cacti-dns
+<h1 align="center">Cacti DNS 🌵</h1>
-A self hostable DNS that blocks ads like predators🌵
+A self hostable DNS that blocks ads like predators.